Visiting the Icehotel in Jukkasjärvi is one of the absolute highlights of a trip to Swedish Lapland.

-The hotel is opened to the public in December and then stays open until the melt starts – usually in early April.
+The hotel opens to the public in December and then stays open until the melt starts – usually in early April.

-Whether you opt for the original winter-only rooms or the year-round Icehotel 365, you can keep prices down by staying one night in an ice room, followed by a night in a ‘warm’ room.
+And even if you’re visiting in winter, you can keep prices down by staying one night in an ice room in the original hotel, followed by a night in a ‘warm’ room, at the Icehotel 365.

-After a night in an ice room, you may want to cosy up in these standard ensuite hotel rooms with Scandinavian decor and enjoy a bit more comfort, though admittedly less wow-factor, than in the spartan ice rooms.
+In fact, we recommend this option, because – let’s face it – after a night in a spartan ice room, you’ll probably want to cosy up in these ensuite hotel rooms with Scandinavian decor and enjoy a bit more comfort.

 What to wear at the Icehotel

 Bearing in mind that the average temperature in the Icehotel is -5 C, you will want to come equipped with suitable clothing.

 For outdoor activities, the hotel lends out snowsuits, boots, gloves and a balaclava, but you will need to bring thermal underwear, warm socks and a hat, plus an extra fleece or jumper for indoors.

 Although reindeer skins and warm expedition-style sleeping bags are provided in the ice rooms, the hotel recommends that you wear your indoor clothing in bed, too!

 The ice rooms are only available for guests from 6pm to 10am, but the nearby heated Riverside Lobby building is open and staffed 24 hours a day with bathrooms, showers, saunas and lockers to keep your belongings in.

 The Icehotel is located in a small, historic village called Jukkasjärvi, deep inside the Arctic Circle in Swedish Lapland.